Perhaps it's because schools on TV are constantly forced to deal with teacher shortages

 - In The Simpsons, Bart surprised his principal by being a fairly credible hall monitor, though he did admit that the main draw was the sense of power and being exactly the kind of person who knows how troublemakers act.

 - The Adventures of Jimmy Neutron: Boy Genius features another example.
 Master Neutron is granted hall monitor powers, and inspired by his idol Albert Einstein (who he also believes was once a hall monitor), takes full advantage of his new position, placing people in detention for possession of gum and, in Carl's case, having more llama stickers on his lunchbox than the permitted amount.

 - SpongeBob SquarePants takes this trope to its logical extreme.
 After SpongeBob is made hall monitor, he believes his jurisdiction to be the entire town of Bikini Bottom, and eventually ends up searching for a criminal known as the Maniac... without realizing that the only maniac running around is him.

 - On Family Guy, Peter Griffin becomes president of the school board, and ends up hiring a Humongous Mecha to police the halls, in a clear Shout-Out to ED-209 from Robocop.
 During the closing credits, the mechanical "hall monster" even malfunctions and ends up blowing away a teacher.

-- Occurs in Fillmore!, which treats the sash as the equivalent of a policeman's shield but with very tight limits on authority and an abundance of accountability.
+- Downplayed in Fillmore!, which treats the sash as the equivalent of a policeman's shield but with very tight limits on authority and an abundance of accountability.

 - Parodied on South Park in "Miss Teacher Bangs a Boy", where Cartman is given mandatory hall monitor duty and turns himself into a pastiche of Dog the Bounty Hunter ("Dawg the Hall Monitor"), going after anyone (even teachers) who doesn't have a hall pass and generally looking for any excuse to use his bear mace.